 These Black Bean Tostadas hold a few nutrition secrets as well.
 1) I cooked the beans with a 1/2 piece of kombu seaweed to add trace minerals to my recipe.
 Don’t worry, you can’t taste it but your brain gets bigger with every bite, I swear.
 2) I blended half of the black beans with brown rice to form a complete protein, because why eat the beans if you aren’t getting the full protein package??
 Well, if you’re my husband you’ll just add turkey lunch meat anyway to spite my vegetarian attempts.
 Nice.

 - Organic sprouted corn tortillas

-- 2 cups of cooked black beans (see directions for info about cooking black beans).
+- 2 cups black beans cooked --see directions for info about cooking black beans.
 Yes, yes...you can use canned beans if you MUST. 🙂 Reserve the cooking liquid if you cook your own.